Exopy/exopy/docs/source/dev_guide/glossary.rst

-For example the 'ecpy.instruments' plugin is responsible for collecting drivers for instruments (which can be contributed by other plugins) and managing the access authorisation to each instrument to avoid conflict between different part of the application.
+For example the 'ecpy.instruments' plugin is responsible for collecting drivers for instruments (which can be contributed by other plugins) and managing the access authorisation of each instrument to avoid conflict between different parts of the application.

 .. note::